Skip to content

 └───────────┘

 Quite unexpected an output, especially if coming from tools that do not have such a data type.
-We're not in peril though, to get back to a more familiar output, all we need to do is unnest the Struct column into its constituent columns:
+We're not in peril, though.
+To get back to a more familiar output, all we need to do is use the function unnest on the Struct column:

 unnest